(also accessible to traffic on the A5 and B4366)

 Top Rank became Pavilion and in 1994 Pavilion sold it to Forte, as they needed money and decided they'd rather focus on motorways.
 Pavilion wanted £750,000 for the services, although it's not thought that they got this.

 Forte changed the restaurant to become a large Little Chef, the shop to a Little Chef Shop and the hotel to a Forte Travelodge.
 As Little Chef was then passed through various owners, it gained a Coffee Stop, Café Nescafe, Burger King, Coffee Tempo! and a Little Chef Express.
+For a time, it was a Little Chef Choices site with Caffè Ritazza and Harry Ramsden's menus.

 Euro Garages Works